python/cpython/Doc/library/unittest.rst

 ``WidgetTestCase.testResize``. :class:`TestLoader` uses the ``'test'`` method
 name prefix to identify test methods automatically.

-Note that the order in which the various test cases will be run is determined by sorting the test function names with the built-in :func:`cmp` function.
+Note that the order in which the various test cases will be run is determined by sorting the test function names with respect to the built-in ordering for strings.

 Often it is desirable to group suites of test cases together, so as to run tests for the whole system at once.
 This is easy, since :class:`TestSuite` instances